Guimica-gml/AncientAi/README.md

 Basically, Perceptron is an articial inteligence created with the intent of being able to differentiate between two types of images.
-In my program's case it differentiates between circles and rectangles by creating two sets of images, one for training and another one for testing, both sets contain mixed images of circles and rectangles, that within my code are named `Layer`'s.
+In my program's case it differentiates between circles and rectangles by creating two sets of images, one for training and another one for testing, both sets contain mixed images of circles and rectangles, that within my code are named `Layer`s.
 For more details about how training and testing works I recommend seeing the links in the bottom of the readme.

 Something interesting about Perceptron is that you can visualize the way it differentiates two types of images with an image,